nicos1993/msk-bone-deformation/README.md

 4. rotate the joints axes according to the specified torsional profile if the user decides to do that (see examples below).
 This will modify the kinematic model.
 5. generate a new OpenSim model that includes all the previous modifications.

-# Which models can I deform with this MATLAB tool?
+# Which models can I deform with this tool?

 We tested the MATLAB tool with two popular lower limb models:
 * the `gait2392` model distributed with OpenSim